GhettoGeek/Real-Estate-Lead-Generator/README.md

 * As a _person trying to purchase property_, I want to be able to view a list of all my pending requests for a showing.

-* As a _person trying to purchase property_, I want to be able to cancel a pending request for a showing.

 * As a _real estate agent_ I should be able to view all the pending requests for a showing of a property.

 * As a _real estate agent_ I should be able to pick up requests for showing.